Caleidoscopio Vol. 1 No. 2: The Dream of Digital Reason?

 When Francisco Goya engraved El sueño de la razón produce monstruos (1799), he reminded us that the dream of reason is never fully ordered.
 Today, that dream reappears in algorithmic rationalities and the promises of creative machines.

-- Hauntological machines and operational genealogies: from the characteristica universalis to contemporary language models (LLMs) and multimodal architectures;
+- Hauntological machines and operational genealogies: from characteristica universalis to contemporary language models (LLMs) and multimodal architectures;

 - Generativity and its shadows;

-- The mask of the author & AI ghostwriters;
+- The author’s mask & AI ghostwriters;

 - Cybernetic infrastructures of hyper-rational monsters: statistical dispositifs beyond the sleep of reason in media theory;